Teaching

 Statistical reasoning

-I primarily teach two classes at Dartmouth: Quantitative Political Analysis and Experiments in Politics.
+I teach two classes at Dartmouth that promote statistical reasoning: Quantitative Political Analysis and Experiments in Politics.
 In Quantitative Political Analysis, I teach students the basics of computational social science, with their work culminating in a quantitative-focused research paper.
-In Experiments in Politics, I teach students how to design, implement, analyze, and write up the results from an experiment.
+In Experiments in Politics, I teach students how to design, implement, analyze, and write up the results from an experiment focused on discrimination.
 I work with students to do this throughout the term, intending to publish the paper after the quarter ends.
 I’ve published two papers with students using this approach so far.

 Dartmouth teaching evaluations